rnelsonchem/pHcalc/README.rst

 acid in solution provides the concentration of each acidic species in the system, and these concentrations are used to balance the charge.

-Using this methodology bases and strong acids can be described using neutral, charged species.
+Using this methodology bases and strong acids can be described using inert, charged species.
 These are ions that do not react with water, such as |Na+|
 and |Cl-|.
 In this context, any |Cl-| in solution must be charged balanced with an appropriate amount of |H3O|, which would define HCl in solution.